Search engines work towards improving their algorithms on an ongoing basis to ensure a positive experience for search users.

 - 5 Bad SEO Content Tactics You Should Have Abandoned Already

-- Old-School SEO: 6 On-Page Optimization Techniques that Google Hates
+- 8 On-Page Optimization Techniques That Google Hates